Der Wandel: Positions and proposals

-Electoral performance
+Elections and Electoral History

 2013 Austrian legislative election

 Participating only in Vienna and Upper Austria, the party obtained 0.07% of the vote.

 2014 European Parliament election

 As part of the Europa anders coalition with the KPÖ, Pirate Party, and independents, they received a combined 2.14% of the vote, which was not enough to receive a seat.

 2019 European Parliament election

 In November 2018, the party announced an alliance with Yanis Varoufakis' DiEM25 for the European Parliament Election.
 The party's political director Daniela Platsch was second on the joint list led by Varoufakis.
 The party did not win any seats.

 2019 Austrian legislative election

 The party ran in the snap legislative elections held in September 2019, obtaining approximately 0.5% of the vote.

+2024 Austrian legislative election

+In 2024 Der Wandel failed to reach an agreement with other left-wing parties to create a joint list: they had differences with the communist KPÖ over attitudes to the War in Ukraine, and the SPÖ did not agree to talks.
+They decided to run under the list name 'None of them' (Keine von denen, or KEINE), arguing that the FPÖ should not be the sole repository for dissatisfied voters.
+They received 0.6% of the vote, barely increasing their vote share compared to 2019.